This guide walks you through the process of creating load-balanced microservices.

 The configuration provides a @LoadBalanced WebClient.Builder

-instance, that we use when someone hits the hi
+instance, which we use when someone hits the hi

 endpoint of UserApplication.java